What’s the best crosstab software for me?

 - Is it easy to manage a tracking study where there are questionnaire versions?

-These sorts of questions are important and should shape your decision.
+These sorts of questions are essential and should shape your decision.
 In my opinion, software providers should be willing to provide clear answers to all these questions.
 If they don’t, you should be suspicious.

 What’s the decision?